 Speak at a Council meeting

 People wanting to speak to items on the agenda will be listed for public access in the same order the items appear on the agenda.
-People can request up to two speeches each (on separate reports or submissions), with additional speeches by the same organisation/speaker possibly being accommodated, if time permits.
+People may request one speech each on an item on the Agenda.
 All requests must make it clear whether the speaker is generally speaking in favour of, or against, the recommended action(s) in the report.

 Should there be more than one speaker addressing Council on the same item, speakers will share the allocated five minutes for speeches in favour, and share the allocated five minutes for speeches against the recommended action(s) in the report.
 For example, if two people are speaking in favour of Report 13.1, each speaker will have 2.5 minutes for their speech.